 Freek: Yes that was something that was a pretty heavy influence on the designs we had so far.
 With animation you can either go all out and animate everything or see how far you can get with as little animation as possible.
 A lot of the decisions you make have an effect on the humour as well.
 Beavis and Butt-head for example might not be as funny if it was beautifully animated.
 The animation technique we ended up using doesn’t let you get away with anything so I had to keep that in mind with my designs to make sure that they still looked good, were flexible and you know worked!

 Brett: Here’s a couple of clips from some test footage that Freek did early on where he was testing out animation techniques.
-This was his first run at using the DUIK plug-in tool with After Effects, which is his animation tool of choice.Vimeo returned an error
+This was his first run at using the DUIK plug-in tool with After Effects, which is his animation tool of choice.Vimeo responded to TubePress with an error: Video not found

 Freek: There was a lot of stuff we learnt from these tests that I decided we couldn’t do because they were time-consuming or didn’t suit the New Eden style.
 For example the characters can’t turn their heads properly.
 It’s just one single frame.
 First they look to the left and then in the next frame they look to the right.
 This is because there is no hand drawn animation done here for in-betweens.
 We could do that but then the budget for the show would be different and you would have to do it everywhere consistently.